state-hiu/cybergis-guides/1.0/cybergis-guides-roguegeonode-1.0.md

 ###Step 6

 We now need to initialize a backend database service for GeoNode to store its catalog and feature data.
+We'll then configure the chef configuration files.
 GeoNode uses PostGIS to store its catalog and to store non-versioned geospatial data.
 By default, GeoNode stores its catalog in the `geonode` database and stores features data in the `geonode_imports` database.
 Importantly, GeoGit uses an embedded Berkeley Database.
 Make sure to have your `geoserver_data` directory on a large volume, if you will be uploading rasters or large datasets into GeoGit repositories.

-There are three different configruation options for the backend database enumerated below: (5a) Amazon Web Sevices (AWS) Relational Databse Service (RDS), (5b) PostGIS on same instance as GeoNode, or (5c) PostGIS on a seperate instance than GeoNode.
+There are three different deployment paths enumerated below depending on how you set up your backend database: (6a) Amazon Web Sevices (AWS) Relational Databse Service (RDS), (6b) PostGIS on same instance as GeoNode, or (6c) PostGIS on a seperate instance than GeoNode.

 ####Step 6a
 In step 6a, you can install PostGIS on AWS RDS.
 To install PostGIS ontop of a PostgreSQL AWS RDS instance take the following steps.